polywock/globalSpeed/README.md

 ## Release Notes

+### V2.5.6
+- Feature: Added optional hotkeys for adjusting volume and gain.
+- Feature: Added hotkey support for Picture-In-Picture mode (Chrome and Edge only).

 ### V2.5.X
 - Feature: Support for hidden audio elements.
    - Now compatible with Spotify, Amazon Music, NPR, and many other music and podcast streaming sites.